corgan2222/hassio-addons_repository/grafana/DOCS.md

 Got questions?

-You have several options to get them answered:

-- The [Home Assistant Community Add-ons Discord chat server][discord] for add-on support and feature requests.
-- The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.
-- The Home Assistant [Community Forum][forum].
-- Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

-You could also [open an issue here][issue] GitHub.
+You could [open an issue here][issue] on GitHub.

 ## Authors & contributors

 The original setup of this repository is by [Franck Nijhof][frenck].
+Maintained and extended with Enterprise Edition support by [Stefan Knaak][corgan2222].

 For a full list of all authors and contributors, check [the contributor's page][contributors].